-Norges Bank uses Google Analytics’ tracking code, which anonymises your IP address before the data are stored.
+Norges Bank uses Microsoft Applications Insight's tracking code, which anonymises your IP address before the data are stored.
 The Bank is therefore unable to link information about your website usage to you as an individual and you cannot be identified.

 News alerts and RSS feeds

 Visitors to the Bank’s website may, if they choose, disclose their e-mail address in order to receive news alerts from the Bank.
 E-mail addresses are used only for sending out news alerts linked to selected topics, and news alerts may be stopped at any time.
 Your e-mail address is then erased from our database.
 The legal basis is your consent.